DSC-AIT/Experiences/CONTRIBUTING.md

 **-** Never make a PR on the main branch.
 Such PRs will be ignored.

+**-** No modifications should be made to any files other than the index.html and the Pages folder.
+Such PRs will be ignored.

+**-** The only changes to be made in the index.html file are to add your own card.

 **-** Any images should be optimized for web.